 Our cold foods are stored in the camper fridge.
 If we’re camping for a long time without electricity to run the fridge we’ll also keep a cooler in the vehicle with all the frozen foods for later on in the trip.

 Dishes, cutlery, cooking utensils, first aid stuff, and fire making supplies are stored in the other cupboards over and under the counter.
-We tend to keep our water on the counter because it seems that’s the only place to keep it.
+We tend to keep our large water jug on the counter because it seems that’s the only place to keep it.

-We also have a little box on the counter to throw all our tidbits into (like keys, pens, change, head lamps, and such).
+We also have a little box on the counter to throw all our tidbits into (like keys, pens, change, head lamps, chap stick, and such).
 This keeps the counter and trailer a little tidier and gives us a first place to look when small things go missing.

 Our laundry bag’s home in this closet room as well as anything which happens to be over-sized and doesn’t seem to fit anywhere else.

 There is a small clothes hanging bar in one of the cupboards where we store our coats, hats, mittens, and such.
-Since the weather can go from hot to cold in a single day we always camp with rain jackets, and warm coats (sometimes even bringing along winter jackets for the littles).
+Since the weather can go from hot to cold in a few hours, every day we always camp with rain jackets, and warm coats (sometimes even bringing along winter jackets for the littles).
 However, even with this closet in the camper, it seems everyone’s coats and hats get folded onto the decorative metal ‘wall’ just inside the camper door.

 Another thing we hang just inside the camper door are our bathroom bags.
 This way we can all easily grab our soaps, toothbrushes, face clothes and such without having to take our shoes off and go hunting in the camper.